pgrach/ElexonDataFetcher/RECONCILIATION.md

 - March 2, 2025: Recovered 2,444 curtailment records (61,575.86 MWh)
 - Bitcoin calculations fully reconciled for all dates

-The issue was identified and resolved using the tools documented in this guide.
+The issue was identified and resolved using the unified reconciliation system documented in this guide.